Equal-Vote/star-server/docs/contributions/1_local_setup.md

 ## Fork the repository on GitHub

-[Forking](https://help.github.com/articles/about-forks/) is a step where you get your own copy of star.vote's main repository (a.k.a _repo_) on GitHub.
+[Forking](https://help.github.com/articles/about-forks/) is a step where you get your own copy of BetterVoting's main repository (a.k.a _repo_) on GitHub.

-This is essential, as it allows you to work on your own copy of star.vote on GitHub, or to download (clone) your repository to work on locally.
+This is essential, as it allows you to work on your own copy of BetterVoting on GitHub, or to download (clone) your repository to work on locally.
 Later, you will be able to request changes to be pulled into the main repository from your fork via a pull request (PR).

 > The main repository at `https://github.com/Equal-Vote/star-server` is often referred to as the `upstream` repository.
 >